 Students who have decided to major in Business Administration should select a faculty advisor in Business Administration before their junior year.
-Juniors and seniors in Business Administration must be advised by a faculty member in the College of Business preferably in their area of concentration.
+Juniors and seniors in Business Administration must be advised preferably by a faculty member in their area of concentration.

 More general information on other academic requirements can be found on the Academic Advising Handbook page.
 The Biology section of the Academic Advising Handbook (pdf) and the Course Catalog (pdf) are available for download.

 Whenever possible, students are strongly encouraged to complete coursework according to the following timetable.

 |Year||Business Administration Major|

 - Many business courses have prerequisites.
 Students should review course descriptions in the catalog before registering for courses.

 - Econ 101 and 102 are stand-alone courses and can be taken in any order; however students are advised not to take both courses concurrently

 - Students must take ACCT 201 before ACCT 202.

 - Math 207 has a prerequisite of Math 122, so students whose math placement is “I” (Math 122) should begin Math 122 immediately and then complete Math 207 (statistics).